Skip to main content

 Supervisors

 The Engineering Supervisors are responsible for the direct supervision of a set of engineers.
 Duties include hiring, on-boarding, project staffing, mentoring, training, supervision, and off-boarding of those engineers.
 Supervisors conduct the mid-year and end of year performance evaluations for the engineers reporting to them.
-Supervisors do other HR functions such as approving SF-182s, telework agreements, HR Links requests, and the like.
+Supervisors do other HR functions such as approving SF-182s, telework agreements, TTS-only, HR Links requests, and the like.

 Supervisors are the member of the engineering leadership team that individual contributors form the closest relationship with, and they meet with their reports for regular 1-on-1s.
 They also run regular cohort team meetings for their engineers to build community and support outside the context of project work.
 Supervisors act as advocates for their engineers, passing questions and concerns up the leadership chain as necessary and communicating upcoming changes to their cohort.